nyu-software-engineering/scrum-framework/README.md

-# scrum-framework
+# Scrum Framework

-Notes about how to do teamwork roughly following the Scrum framework
+Some notes about the roles, events, and artifacts of the Scrum framework for agile software development.